htruong/htruong.github.io/_posts/2023-07-17-rollo-arm64-driver.markdown

 Hope that saved you some frustrations with their driver situation.

 PS: Rollo is a good thermal printer, I have no problems with it.
 It has been one of my favorite tech items as I ship stuff for Ebay/friends from time to time and having it is very convenient.
-With this driver, I could print from my iPhone, which is very convenient.
+With this driver, I could print from my iPhone, which is nice.